 Floating Rate Loans: In the event a borrower fails to pay scheduled interest or principal payments on a floating rate loan (which can include certain bank loans), an Underlying Fund will experience a reduction in its income and a decline in the market value of such floating rate loan.
-If a floating rate loan is held by an Underlying Fund through another financial institution, or the Underlying Fund relies upon another financial institution.
+If a floating rate loan is held by an Underlying Fund through another financial institution, or the Underlying Fund relies upon another financial institution to administer the loan, the receipt of scheduled interest or principal payments may be subject to the credit risk of such financial institution.
 Investors in floating rate loans may not be afforded the protections of the anti-fraud provisions of the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, because loans may not be considered "securities" under such laws.
 Additionally, the value of collateral, if any, securing a floating rate loan can decline or may be insufficient to meet the borrower's obligations under the loan, and such collateral may be difficult to liquidate.
 No active trading market may exist for many floating rate loans and many floating rate loans are subject to restrictions on resale.
 Transactions in loans typically settle on a delayed basis and may take longer than 7 days to settle.
 As a result, an Underlying Fund may not receive the proceeds from a sale of a floating rate loan for a significant period of time.
 Delay in the receipts of settlement proceeds may impair the ability of an Underlying Fund to meet its redemption obligations, and may limit the ability of the Underlying Fund to repay debt, pay dividends, or to take advantage of new investment opportunities.